 The regulatory perimeter

-A few weeks ago, the FCA added a to its website about ‘agents of AISPs’.
+A few weeks ago, the FCA added a new page to its website about ‘agents of AISPs’.
 This included a graphic explaining the ‘regulatory perimeter’ as it applies to open banking providers.
 The reason: there is still some confusion about the roles and responsibilities open banking provides when handling customer transaction data.

 There’s an important reason to get this right.
 In an open banking world: